pumbatimon473/java_project_ecom/README.md

-# Steps for deployment in local machine
+# Steps for deployment on the local machine

 ## Services:
 - java_project_ecom